 Serialization in the pharmaceutical industry

-Serialisation in Drug Manufacturing
+Serialization in Drug Manufacturing

 Implementing the Falsified Medicines Directive (FMD) with Arvato

-The serialisation of prescription medicines is being made mandatory in the EU from February 9, 2019 to prevent counterfeit drugs from entering the legal supply chain.
+The serialization of prescription medicines is being made mandatory in the EU from February 9, 2019 to prevent counterfeit drugs from entering the legal supply chain.
 All affected medicines that will be put into circulation from this key date onwards must carry a so-called unique identifier (2D data matrix code incl. serial number) on the folding box, which must, in addition, be sealed with an anti-tampering device.
 To produce millions of randomised, alphanumeric serial numbers, apply them to the drugs packaging and include the data when tracking goods movements will require special machines, powerful IT systems and intelligent processes.
 Arvato can offer both the necessary hardware and suitable software solutions and processes to enable the distribution of medicines in line with the FMD requirements, thereby facilitating end-to-end verification.

 Our supply chain solutions